Ed Bacon (priest): Retirement

-In retirement Bacon has served as interim rector of three churches, St. Luke’s Episcopal Church in Atlanta, Georgia (2019-2021), St. Paul’s Episcopal Church in Chattanooga, Tennessee (2024-2025), and All Saints' Episcopal Church in Homewood, Alabama (2025-present)..
+In retirement Bacon has served as interim rector of fiour churches, St. Luke’s Episcopal Church in Atlanta, Georgia (2019-2021), St. Paul’s Episcopal Church in Chattanooga, Tennessee (2024-2025), All Saints' Episcopal Church in Homewood, Alabama (2025-2026), and St. Paul's Episcopal Church in New Orleans, Louisiana..

 Personal

-Bacon is married to Hope Hendricks-Bacon and they have two adult children Alice and Peter and two grandchildren, Luke and Sarah.
+Bacon is married to Hope Hendricks-Bacon and they have two adult children Alice and Peter and three grandchildren, Sarah, Luke and Thomas.